erissatallan/Vocabulary.com-list-manager/README.md

     python vocab_filter.py 500

 where 500 is the desired length of the lists.
+This is only my preferred list length and one may change it to any whole number greater than zero.
 Text files named 'filtered_shuffled0', 'filtered_shuffled1' and so on will be generated in the same directory as the python script.
 Additionally, a file named 'ascending_hf_repeats' will contain the repeated words in descending order, where the rank is the frequency of repeat.